-The Board of Trustees is currently comprised of seven Trustees.
+The Board of Trustees is currently comprised of eight Trustees.
 A Trustee is an independent trustee (an "Independent Trustee") if such person is independent within the meaning of NP 58-201.
 Pursuant to NP 58-201, an Independent Trustee is one who is free from any direct or indirect relationship which could, in the view of the Board of Trustees, be reasonably expected to interfere with a Trustee's independent judgment.
-The REIT has determined that Lori-Ann Beausoleil, Meredith Michetti, Thomas Farley, Nora Duke and Monty Baker are independent under these standards.
+The REIT has determined that Lori-Ann Beausoleil, Meredith Michetti, Michael Fitzgerald, Monty Baker, George Armoyan and Jean-Charles Angers are independent under these standards.
 Blair Welch and Brady Welch, as partners of Slate, are not independent under these standards.
-All of the trusteeships and directorships of the Trustees with other public entities are disclosed in the biographical information for each Trustee set out below.
+All the trusteeships and directorships of the Trustees with other public entities are disclosed in the biographical information for each Trustee set out below.